opentensor/old-docs/README.md

-# Documentation for the Bittensor network.
+# Documentation for the Bittensor network

 ## Local development